Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Pharmaceutical companies can use our DKMAnet extranet to submit annual safety reports using the service for safety surveillance of authorised clinical trial.
 For more information, please see: Applying for clinical trial authorisations via DKMAnet.

-No more than 90 days after completion of trial, the sponsor must inform the Danish Health and Medicines Authority that the trial has been completed (use Declaration of the end of a Clinical Trial) and as soon as possible and at the latest before one year after thereafter, the sponsor must submit the trial results to the Danish Health and Medicines Authority, cf. the Danish Medicines Act section 89(2), no. 4.
-In summarised form, this must comprise information about the number of patients treated, doses used, duration of medication and results obtained, as well as any adverse events and adverse reactions observed pursuant to the protocol.
-If it is a multinational trial the Danish Health and Medicines Authority must be informed when the trial is completed in Denmark.
-When the trial is finished globally we ask that the before mentioned declaration is used.
+No more than 90 days after completion of a trial, the sponsor must inform the Danish Medicines Agency that the trial has been completed (use Declaration of the end of a Clinical Trial).
+If it is a multinational trial, the Danish Medicines Agency must be informed when the trial is completed in Denmark.
+When the trial has ended globally, please use the above declaration form.

-The Danish Health and Medicines Authority will, if deemed necessary, request the complete report.
+The Danish Medicines Agency will, if deemed necessary, request the complete report.

-As regards studies in children based on a paediatric investigation plan, the trial results must be submitted within six months.
+As regards studies in children based on a paediatric investigation plan, the trial results must be entered in EudraCT within six months.

-A paediatric investigation plan must be prepared at the time of filing a marketing authorisation for a new medicinal product, a new indication (including paediatric indications), a new pharmaceutical form or a new route of administration for an already approved product, as provided by Regulation (EC) No 1901/2006 of the European Parliament and of the Council of 12 December 2006 on medicinal products for paediatric use and amending Regulation (EEC) No 1768/92, Directive 2001/20/EC, Directive 2001/83/EC and Regulation (EC) No 726/2004.
+A paediatric investigation plan must be prepared at the time of filing a marketing authorisation for a new medicinal product, a new indication (including paediatric indications), a new pharmaceutical form or a new route of administration for an already approved product.

-Pharmaceutical companies can use our DKMAnet extranet to notify us when a trial has ended (use the service for safety surveillance of authorised clinical trial) and to submit the clinical study report and associated publications (use the service for notification about authorised clinical trial).
-For more information, please see: Clinical trial applications via DKMAnet.
+Pharmaceutical companies can use our DKMAnet extranet to notify us when a trial has ended (use the service for safety surveillance of authorised clinical trial).
+Read more: Clinical trial applications via DKMAnet

 Several EU guidelines exist on clinical trials in general as well as specific guidelines for certain therapeutic groups.